 - Essayist for opera houses (Glyndebourne, ENO, Drottningholm, Buxton, etc.), concert venues (Wigmore Hall, Royal Festival Hall, Barbican), artists and festivals

-- Feature articles for Gramophone, including essays on Purcell’s The Fairy Queen, Vivaldi’s Stabat mater, Handel’s Giulio Cesare and Messiah, an overview of liturgical reconstructions, and a guide to the music of Rameau
+- Feature articles for Gramophone, including essays on Purcell’s King Arthur and The Fairy Queen, Vivaldi’s Stabat mater, Handel’s Giulio Cesare and Messiah, an overview of liturgical reconstructions, and a guide to the music of Rameau

-- Author of nearly 50 booklet essays for a range of high-impact commercial recordings by leading artists and labels (2002–2016), many of them incorporating original research and related to premiere recordings of major works.
+- Author of over 60 booklet essays for a range of high-impact commercial recordings by leading artists and labels (2002–2022), many of them incorporating original research and related to premiere recordings of major works.